 The plan is a complex guideline with a number of goals to achieve by the specified date.

 Once goals achievement is proved, an employee gets some points and is rewarded by his/her employer.
 In such a manner, employers motivate their staff to adhere to a healthy lifestyle.

 Four dedicated teams were assembled at a1qa to complete the tasks: three of them ensured the quality of web services and one ran tests on mobile devices.

 The customer’s main business objective was to have the product live within the shortest time possible.

 The development of the portal is a continuous process.
-At the very start there was a single web service with a limited number of features.
-As time passed and user base increased, the product was scaled to the set of different components.
+At the very start, there was a single web service with a limited number of features.
+As time passed and the user base increased, the product was scaled to the set of different components.

-Further on, the portal acquired responsive design to provide top-notch user experience.
-In this context, QA team had to run UI testing.
+Further on, the portal acquired responsive design to provide a top-notch user experience.
+In this context, the QA team had to run UI testing.

-Active application of the CMS like system to manage the contents of the website attracted lots of white label partners.
-This enhanced the customer’s stature due to the extensive advertising campaign by one of the WL partners and led to the increase of testing required.
+Active application of the CMS-like system to manage the contents of the website attracted lots of white label partners.
+This enhanced the customer’s stature due to the extensive advertising campaign by one of the WL partners and led to an increase of testing required.

 The product’s complexity determined the necessity to perform testing in 27 environments and against various mobile platforms and operating systems.

 While testing, a1qa engineers used custom-developed tools to prepare test data, emulate real-life scenarios, and save time.